Hangzhi/Hangzhi/README.md

-### Hi there 👋
+### Hi there 👋 I‘M Yiwei

 - 🔭 I’m currently working on a content recommendation group @ Tencent IEG.
-- 🌱 I’m currently learning Flink, OLAP and NLP techniques.
+- 🌱 I’m currently learning Flink and OLAP.

 <!--
 **Hangzhi/Hangzhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.